WestK Quay and WestK Ferry, new Sai Sha bus routes - Issue 13 (December 2025)

 Other highlights for September—December 2025

-• KMBCitybus, Star Ferry, and MTR offer free rides to all athletes and other related personnel during the 2025 National Games held in Guangdong, China, Hong Kong, and Macau.
+• KMB, Citybus, Star Ferry, and MTR offer free rides to all athletes and other related personnel during the 2025 National Games held in Guangdong, China, Hong Kong, and Macau.

-• Citybus started operating a special open-top bus route, H20, on 19-20 November 2025, to cater to tourists visiting by cruise.
-This is the first time that open-top buses have served Kai Tak Cruise Terminal, which opened in 2013.
+• Citybus started operating a special open-top bus route, H20, on 19–20 November 2025, to cater to tourists visiting by cruise.
+This is the first time that franchised open-top buses have served Kai Tak Cruise Terminal, which opened in 2013.

 • The Legislative Council General Election will be held on 7 December 2025.
 Contrary to the 2021 elections, no public transport concessions will be offered.
 What do you think?
-Use the form below to share your opinions.
+Use the form below to share your thoughts.

 free hit counters